 Tropical fish flakes can be beneficial to bettas, granted that you pick out the right kind.

-As carnivores, bettas require food that has at least a 30% crude protein content.
+As carnivores, bettas require food with at least a 30% crude protein content.

-Select protein-based flakes, preferably those that are designed for bettas in particular.
+Select protein-based flakes, preferably those made explicitly for bettas.

 Bettas have very short digestive tracts compared to other fish, and cannot process common food fillers like wheat or corn.
 The wrong kind of fish flakes can cause your fish to develop digestive issues, such as constipation and bloating.